rapidsai/cumlprims_mg/README.md

 # cuMLPrims

-This repository contains C++ and CUDA code of muti-node multi-GPU (MNMG) ML mathematical primitives and some algorithms, that are used by [the main cuML project](https://github.com/rapidsai/cuml).
+This repository contains C++ and CUDA code of multi-node multi-GPU (MNMG) ML mathematical primitives and some algorithms, that are used by [the main cuML project](https://github.com/rapidsai/cuml).
 The build system uses CMake for build configuration, and an out-of-source build is recommended.

 The MNMG code included in cuMLPrims follows the model one-process-per-GPU (OPG), where the code uses a communication library (based on cuML's comms) and each process has one GPU assigned to it.
 This is in contrast to single-process-multi-GPU (SPMG) approaches, which are no longer part of the code base.

 ## Folder Structure

-The folder structure mirrors closely the structure of github cuML.
+The folder structure mirrors closely the structure of GitHub cuML.
 The folders are:

 - `ci`: Folders containing CI related scripts to run tests for each MR and create the conda packages.
-- `conda` Contains Conda recipe for `libcumlprims` Conda package in the `rapidsai` channel.
+- `conda`: Contains Conda recipe for `libcumlprims` Conda package in the `rapidsai` channel.
 - `cpp`: Contains the source code.
     - `cpp/cmake`: CMake related scripts.
     - `cpp/include`: The include folder for headers that are necessary to be installed/distributed to use the libcumlprims.so artifact by users of the library.